Spouses and cohabiting partners

 Requirements relating to you and your spouse/partner

-- The applicant must pass a Danish as a second language test within six months of being granted residence.
+- You (the applicant) must pass a Danish as a second language test within six months of being granted residence.
 Read more about the Danish test

 Further requirements if you spouse/partner in Denmark is not a Danish/Nordic citizen